 In the course of 1967 for the experimental equipment Lectron, exclusive distributor agreements were made with Braun, AG of Frankfurt and Raytheon Comp. in Boston, Mass.
 Order intake has increased for the electronic module system to an unusual degree the company (Deutsche Lectron) announced.
 Originally part of the Munich based Egger-Bahn GmbH KG, Lectron products are in good demand in the wake of the favorable economic development.
 This has led to the reorganization and renaming of the company to “Deutsche Lectron, GmbH production and development GmbH”.
 The production and development of Egger model trains went over to the French company Jouef, the French Jouet in Paris.
 The Deutsche Lectron GmbH involved in the Munich production now is exclusively in the production and development of its experimental electronic devices (Lectron System).

 Another interesting revelation that this article provides is that it was Deutsche Lectron which ‘called the shots’ about awarding sales distributorships.
-Braun AG was awarded a 5 year sales distributorship for the Lectron System throughout the world with the exception of the United States which was ceded to the Raytheon Education Company (a division within Raytheon).
+Braun AG was awarded a 5 year sales distributorship (PDF link will display original Braun memorandum in German and translated English) for the Lectron System throughout the world with the exception of the United States which was ceded to the Raytheon Education Company (a division within Raytheon).
 This solves part of the mystery of how Raytheon became involved with the Lectron System.